katyYats/rsschool-2019Q1-cv/cv.md

 ###Summary

 I want to start a career as a junior frontend developer.
-I'm a fast learner, highly motuvated and energetic.
+I'm a fast learner, highly motivated and energetic.
 I have the ability to work on my own with minimum supervision.

 ###Skills